 Federal Office for Migration and Refugees (BAMF)

-Migration Guidance Centres (MBE) advise adult immigrants over the age of 27 who may be able to gain permanent residency.
-Immigrants under the age of 27 are looked after by the Youth Migration Services (JMD).
-The advice centres are run by social associations such as the Arbeiterwohlfahrt (Workers’ Welfare Association), Caritas (Catholic welfare association) and Diakonie (social welfare organisation of Protestant churches).
+Migration Counselling for Adult Immigrants (Migrationsberatungsstellen [MBE]); these MBE counselling centres offer advice to immigrants over the age of 27 who may be able to gain permanent residency.
+They provide counselling to support integration and for people in crisis.
+Immigrants under the age of 27 are under the care of the Youth Migration Services (Jugendmigrationsdiensten [JMD]).
+The counselling centres are run by social associations such as the Arbeiterwohlfahrt (Workers’ Welfare Association), Caritas (Catholic welfare association) and Diakonie (social welfare organisation of Protestant churches).

 Order publications free of charge

 The Federal Employment Agency provides training and job opportunities as well as unemployment benefits.
-Local job centres advise jobseekers and employers, and provides support for education and training.
+Local job centres advise jobseekers and employers, and provide support for education and training.

-Vocational Information Centres (known by the acronym BIZ in German) provide comprehensive information to pupils, teachers and parental representatives on all aspects of education, careers and studies.
+Career Information Centres (Berufsinformationszentren [BIZ]) provide comprehensive information to pupils, teachers and parent representatives on all aspects of education, careers and studies.

 Decisions that are part of the asylum procedure are made by the Federal Office for Migration and Refugees (BAMF).

-Saxon Committee for Social Welfare and Community Cohesion
+Saxon State Ministry for Social Affairs, Health and Cohesion

 Saxon State Ministry for Culture